Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - DynamoDB tables

 **Explanation:**
-"Machine images" is data at rest.
+Machine images is data at rest.
-"S3 objects" is data at rest.
+S3 objects is data at rest.
-"API calls" is correct.
+API calls is correct.
 API calls are transient events in transit, not stored data.
-"DynamoDB tables" is data at rest.
+DynamoDB tables is data at rest.

 ---